jacopofar/vscode-wiktionary/README.md

 # wiktionaryhelp

-This is a VSCode extension that queries a local HTTP server showing word definitions when hovering the mouse over a word on Markdown files.
+This is a VSCode extension that queries an HTTP server showing word definitions when hovering the mouse over a word on Markdown files.

 ![Definitions of the word "mouse" provided by the extension](screenshot.png)

-To use it you need first to [set up a local Wiktionary server](https://github.com/jacopofar/wiktionary-http-server), the URL can be customized in order to share an instance.
+By default it uses the free and anonymous server at yetanotherdictionary.eu If you prefer you can also [set up a local Wiktionary server](https://github.com/jacopofar/wiktionary-http-server), and configure the URL in the settings.

 The server can be configured with many languages at the same time although the definitions are always in English.